avozda/modified-ERC20-dApp/README.md

 1. **Gas costs scale with user count**: Reset operation iterates through all balance holders
 2. **Cost burden on first user**: The first user to transact after midnight bears the gas cost of resetting all limits
-3. **Outdated state**: The interface will show outdated information until the next reset
+3. **Outdated state**: The interface could show outdated information until the next reset

 Alternative approaches considered: